Prakhar-Srivastava/promised-pipes/README.md

 ---

 <div align="center">
-  <p>If promised-pipes saved you from writing another retry loop at 2am,<br/>consider leaving a ⭐ — it helps more people find it.</p>
+  <p>If promised-pipes helped you ship safer async code,<br/>consider leaving a ⭐ so more teams can find it.</p>
   <br/>
   <a href="https://github.com/Prakhar-Srivastava/promised-pipes">github.com/Prakhar-Srivastava/promised-pipes</a>
   <br/><br/>